mashaped/docs/en/docs/api/ratelimiter/index.md

 # Rate limiter

-The system is designed to prevent incorrect use of the API.
+The system is aimed to prevent incorrect use of the API.
 Requests made with a frequency higher than indicated in the table will be rejected with error 429.

 | Method          | Requests per second |